lmcintyre/FFXIVHousingSim/README.md

 - Ability to place any furnishings in the interior of any house

 ## Current state
 The project is being actively developed by myself.
-It uses [ufx's fork of SaintCoinach](https://github.com/ufx/SaintCoinach) for reading game assets.
+It uses [ufx's fork of SaintCoinach](https://github.com/ufx/SaintCoinach) with a very minor fix of mine for reading game assets.

 Currently, the project has some functionality including (assume all functionality is incomplete):
 - Extraction of FFXIV models for use with the Unity project